drhaynes.com - site logo - click to return to home page

 The Site

-Our camp site, RV4, looking North toward the Tent Site area and the lake, which is not visible in this photo.
+Looking North toward the Tent Site area and the lake, which is not visible in this photo.

-On the day we arrived, March 5, 2018, there were a few other campers in the RV spots, but most sites were unoccupied.
+On the day we arrived, March 5, 2018, there were a few other campers in other RV spots, but most sites were unoccupied.
 Within a few days all other RV campers were gone and we had the whole place to ourselves.
-The weather was beautiful – mostly sunny days in the 60’s and nights down into the low 30’s.
+The weather was beautiful – mostly sunny days in the 60’s and nights down into the mid 30’s.
 We have a heated water hose so fresh water is available even with freezing temps.

 The fence partially visible on the right separates site RV4 from site 5.
 Site 5 is designated as a “group” site.
 It has multiple fire pits, multiple cooking grills and so forth, and spots for up to 10 cars to park.
-We’ve only seen it used once in two years.

 Canon EOS 5Ds